Jacob-BeasonEntwistle/KARD/README.md

 - WSAD to move

 ## Credits
-Consolas Font © 2005 Microsoft Corporation.
+Consolas Font Â© 2005 Microsoft Corporation.
 All Rights Reserved.

 All other assets (sprites, textures, sounds, scripts) were made by me.